amirdeveloper917/how-to-decline-orders-with-origin-unknown-using-WordPress-WooCommerce-/README.md

 Effect:

-✔ Stops automated API bots
+i) Stops automated API bots
-✔ Does NOT affect real customers
-✔ No CAPTCHA required
+ii)  Does NOT affect real customers iii) No CAPTCHA required

 **Method 2 — Minimum Order Amount Protection (Simple & Effective) What it does:**